A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part II: some properties for sheaves

-\item The functors $l_*$ and $l^{-1}$ clearly preserve the crystal condition.
-The equivalence \ref{lemlimcrys} \ref{lemlimcrysi} thus induces an equivalence (with obvious notations) \item Let $prop$ as in \ref{lemqcohsch}.
+\item The functors $l_*$ and $\smash{\iota_k^{-1}}$ clearly preserve the crystal condition of Lem. \ref{lemcrystal1}.
+The equivalence of Lem.-Def. \ref{lemlimcrys} \ref{lemlimcrysi} thus induces an equivalence (with obvious notations) \item Let $prop$ be as in Lem.-Def. \ref{lemqcohsch}.
 We say that a module $M$ has $prop$ realizations if each $M_{T^\s}$ is $prop$.
 This condition is clearly preserved by $l_*$ and $l^{-1}$.
-Whence (with obvious notations): \item The above remarks \ref{remlcrysii}, \ref{remlcrysiii} hold as well for $CRYS$ or $crys$.
-Let $\Sigma=\Sigma_.$ or $\Sigma_k$, $k\le \infty$ and let $p$ denote the premorphism of projection from the $\s$-big crystalline topos.
-The adjunction $(p^*,p_*)$ for $\O$-modules induces an equivalence This equivalence clearly preserves the property of $prop$ realizations.
-In the case $\Sigma=\Sigma_.$ the property $norm$ is preserved as well.
-Similar remarks hold with $CRYS^\s$ or $crys$ instead of $CRYS$. \finrom \end{rem}
+Whence (with obvious notations): \item The above statements \ref{lemlcrysi} and \ref{lemlcrysii} hold as well if $CRYS^\s$ is replaced by $CRYS$ or $crys$.

+\item Let $\Sigma=\Sigma_.$ or $\Sigma_k$, $k\le \infty$ and let $\pi$ denote the weak morphism of projection from the $\s$-big crystalline topos to the small crystalline topos.
+The adjunction $(\pi^*,\pi_*)$ for $\O$-modules induces an equivalence This equivalence clearly preserves the property of $prop$ realizations (we will sometimes use the terminology \emph{$prop$ crystal} instead of \emph{crystal with $prop$ realizations}).
+In the case $\Sigma=\Sigma_.$, the property $norm$ is preserved as well.
+A similar statement holds with $CRYS^\s$ or $crys$ replaced by $CRYS$. \finrom \end{rem}